zogzog/cubicweb/doc/book/en/annexes/faq.rst

         """link a version to its project.
 A version is necessarily linked to one and only one project. """
         # some lines voluntarily missing
-        permissions = {'read': ('managers', 'users', 'guests',),
+        __permissions__ = {'read': ('managers', 'users', 'guests',),
                            'delete': ('managers', ),
                            'add': ('managers', 'logilab',
                                    RRQLExpression('O require_permission P, P name "add_version", '
                                                   'U in_group G, P require_group G'),) }

+The main difference lies in the basic available operations (there is no 'update' operation) and the usage of an RRQLExpression (rql expression for a relation) instead of an ERQLExpression (rql expression for an entity).

 You can find additional information in the section :ref:`security`.

-[XXX what does the second example means in addition to the first one?]

 What is `Error while publishing rest text ...` ?